mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/mypaint_engine.rst

 Hardness
 ^^^^^^^^
-    Hardness define the sharpness of the brushes.
+    Hardness defines the sharpness of the brushes.

 .. image:: /images/brushes/mypaint/hardness.png